bmschmidt/CA-formats/README.md

 ## Workflow

 The workflow is instantiated in the Makefile.
-Typing `make all` in the main directory will update the repository with new pdfs.
+Typing `make all` in the main directory will update the repository with new pdfs, assuming the haskell is compiled.

-It goes like this:
+There are three basic steps.

 1. The python3 script at downloading/download.py makes a list of all articles (except data sets), hits the site, and pulls out the inner HTML of the article and some metadata and puts that into the folder `htmls`.
-In some cases my parser doesn't accurately fetch the author; in those cases it asks.
+In some cases my parser doesn't accurately fetch the author; in those cases it asks you to type it in by hand.
+Extending the parser code could fix this.

 2. I use pandoc version 2+ with a custom filter (uncompiled version at `printing/clean_html.hs`: it should be compiled to run, although